definability/dfhack-scripts/docs/gui/visible-hotkeys.rst

 Examples
 --------

-``enable gui/visible-hotkeys``
-    Just enable the default hotkeys.

 ``overlay enable gui/visible-hotkeys.zone-overlay``
-    Display hotkeys in zone selection menu.
+    Display hotkeys in zone selection menu and enable the default hotkeys.
-    Keep in mind that this command does not enable the hotkeys, so you should also use ``enable gui/visible-hotkeys``.

-``:lua reqscript('gui/visible-hotkeys').add('Archery Range', 'A')``
+``overlay trigger gui/visible-hotkeys.zone-overlay add Archery Range A``
     Use ``Shift-A`` for "Archery Range" zone painting.
     After the script is enabled, you can modify the bindings.
     Keep in mind that such a binding disables using ``Shift-A``